sn00py1310/blog/about.md

 - C#

 # Blog
-I hope you find on this interesting.
+I hope you find this interesting.
 It's going to be about IT security, personal projects and some private stories.